shannon-lab/zapdos/doc/content/source/auxkernels/PowerDep.md

 ## Overview

-`PowerDep` returns the amount of power deposited into a user specified specie by Joule Heating.
+`PowerDep` returns the amount of power deposited into a user specified species by Joule Heating.

 The power deposited by Joule Heating is defined as